benn-herrera/vku/README.md

       * easy conversion to/from VkViewport
     * VkViewport
       * easy conversion to/from VkRect2D
-      * easy assignment to offset & extent from vector types
+      * easy assignment to offset & extent from vector and offset types
 * Simple zero-init wrappers for enum, flags, and handle types
   * More for completeness of type space than massive utility
 * All types are mix & match with base API - incremental integration is painless